christopher-holt/Analysis_of_TCGABiolinks_Data/README.md

 Analysis1_4.R - This script will calculate the number of mutations for each age and look for a relation

 ##### Race Data
-functions2.R - Script that creates functions used in Analysis2.R

 Analysis2.R - Read in the csv data from Download.R and generate pValues/Quartile data for each Cancer, location, and mutational pipeline  comparing AfrAmr and EurAmr